chochain/eforth/README.md

     + Targeting multi-platform.
 Common source by consolidating ceForth, wineForth, ESP32forth (kept in ~/orig/*).
 Officially version 8.0

 * CC 20220512: Refactor
     +  Though the goal of Dr. Ting's is to demonstrate how a Forth can be easily understood and cleanly constructed.
 However, the token threading method used is costly (slow) because each call needs 2 indirect lookups (token->dict, dict->xt).
-On top of that, C/C++ callframe needs to be setup/teardown.
+On top of that, C/C++ call-frame needs to be setup/teardown.
 It is worsen by the branch prediction missing every call stalling the CPU pipeline.
 Bad stuffs!
     + Refactor to subroutine indirect threading.
 It's not portable but does speed up 25% (see benchmark above).
     + Using 16-bit offsets for pointer arithmetic which speed up another 5% while maintaining 16-bit parameter space consumption.
     + Since C++ code is at least 4-byte aligned and parameter is 2-byte aligned, the LSB of a given parameter is utilized for colon word identification.